KPI Cards

 Period Comparison KPIs:

-• Choose comparison type that matches your analysis period
+- Choose the baseline that matches your analysis period

 Multi-Metric KPIs: